WCI-Computer-Science/Tyr/DOCUMENTATION.md

 	b.
 The maximum consecutive years of _any_ specific action in a specific action type should be in an interval _x_ to _y_
 	c.
 The maximum consecutive years of _all_ actions in a specific action type should be in an interval _x_ to _y_

-These calculations are facilitated as SQL procedures.
+These calculations are facilitated by SQL procedures.
 Note that there can be multiple specific conditions that fall under one kind, depending on what information is provided.
+Since 3.b and 4.b can have multiple values, we choose the action that maximizes the value.
 See the SQL schema file for specific implementation.

 ### Schematic
 In theory, each constraint forms the node of a DAG.
 Since there's not really a sense of a parent/child relationship in a DAG, we refer to it as a super/sub relationship.